rightson/shell-dev-env/README.md

 Enjoy it!

-About cs.sh
+Handy Utilities
 ===================

+There'are some useful utilities included in your PATH after installed, you can try to use them happily:

+#### cs.sh

-cs.sh is a wrapper for Cscope, it can generate cscope.out file in a quick way, it is put in `shell-dev-env/bin` folder.
+cs.sh is a wrapper for Cscope, it can generate cscope.out file in a smart way.

-	chmod +x ~/.shell-dev-env/bin/*

-Just create soft link in your binary folder in PATH, such as ~/bin or /usr/local/bin, for example:

-	ln -s ~/.shell-dev-env/bin/cs.sh /usr/local/bin/

-Then just type `cs.sh` from command line, then you can see the usage.
+Then just type `cs.sh` from command line then you can see the usage, below is an example:

-##### Tips

-If you need to create multiple index (ex: index for device drivers and kernel source code), you could achieve this by repeatly running `cs add <dir>` command in your working directory, the cscope.out file works well in this case.
-For example,

 	cd ~/your_driver_source_dir
 	cs.sh add .